ros2/ros2_documentation/source/How-To-Guides/RQt-Source-Install-Windows10.rst

 ======================================

 This page provides specific information to building RQt from source on Windows.
-Follow these instructions before proceeding with the `RQt Source Install <RQt-Source-Install>` page.
+Follow these instructions before proceeding with the :doc:`RQt Source Install <./RQt-Source-Install>` page.

-If you have not done so, follow the `ROS 2 Windows Development Setup guide <../Installation/Windows-Development-Setup>` before continuing.
+If you have not done so, follow the :doc:`ROS 2 Windows Development Setup guide <../Installation/Windows-Development-Setup>` before continuing.

 System Requirements
 -------------------